Adam Thielen Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Season Stats

+- So far this season, 21.7% of the 304 passes thrown by his team have gone Thielen's way.

-- With 10 targets in the red zone this season, Thielen has been on the receiving end of 29.4% of his team's 34 red zone pass attempts.
+- Thielen has seen the ball thrown his way 10 times in the red zone this season, 29.4% of his team's 34 red zone pass attempts.

-- The Vikings, who rank 18th in the NFL in points scored, have attempted a pass 58.2% of the time while running the football 41.8% of the time.
+- The Vikings have thrown the football in 58.2% of their plays from scrimmage this year while staying on the ground 41.8% of the time.
+This offensive attack ranks 18th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Thielen's matchup with the Chargers.